stephencweiss/stephencharlesweiss.com/content/blog/2019-05-20/make-space-to-revisit-problems.md

 Then there’s the problem of what to do _next_.
 This is particularly acute at the moment that we’ve achieved a working solution.
 Suddenly the strongest forces point in one direction: toward the next challenge that needs tackling, the next problem that needs solving.
 These forces come from well-intentioned managers, project deadlines, and even the more ephemeral cultural and societal expectations for constant, unyielding, progress toward something _better_.

 There are some countervailing winds - calls to pause, reflect and revisit - but support is scarce.
-A recent Wall Street Journal report concluded that only 27% of companies have a defined post-mortem process and 94% of those were only set to occur after significant _failures_.<sup>3</sup> Different project methodologies (e.g., Agile and Scrum) bake in “retrospectives”, but their popularity is in constant flux and adherence is at the discretion of project managers (who have deadlines and delivery schedules they need to meet).
+A recent Wall Street Journal report concluded that only 27% of companies have a defined post-mortem process and 94% of those were only set to occur after significant _failures_.<sup>3</sup> Different project methodologies (e.g., Agile and Scrum) bake in "retrospectives", but their popularity is in constant flux and adherence is at the discretion of project managers (who have deadlines and delivery schedules they need to meet).

 Make space to revisit problems - whether the role we’re inhabiting is an individual contributor, a member of a team, or as a leader.
 Do it quickly and do it often.
 Do it for ourselves and do it for our team.
 Resist the pressure to move onto what’s next.
 Pause, reflect, and importantly, _revisit_ because these activities pay dividends!
 If done quickly enough, revisiting a problem can pay down a debt incurred by implementing a working, but suboptimal, solution _before_ it has a chance to accumulate.
 And regardless of when it’s done, the process will cement lessons learned through the process - preparing us for the _next_ problem or challenge.